ansemjo/nginx/README.md

 # nginx configuration

+> this readme is outdated for the 'generic' branch!

 This is the configuration folder for [semjonov.de](https://www.semjonov.de/) and its subdomains.
 These files would normally be found in `/etc/nginx` in a [LEMP stack](https://lemp.io/) (using [nginx](https://www.nginx.com/resources/wiki/start/topics/examples/full/)).

 After trying a few approaches I decided to finally clean up the mess and do as much as possible with includes and symlinks to reduce the amount of redundant configuration.